The copy could belong to anyone in the category.

-The brief that produced that copy was twelve pages long.
+The brief that produced it was twelve pages long.

 Research attached, target audience defined, three years of customer interviews.
 The copy came back in a week.
 “World-class craftsmanship.
 Transformative results.
 Built for the modern professional.”
-Specific inputs.
-Generic outputs.
+It could have come from anywhere.

 What we do